 However, as with almost every aspect of publishing, there are conflicting terms and opinions as to what constitutes assisted self-publishing and which route is best to take.

 The most common definition of assisted self-publishing is comprised of two options an author can choose.

 One option being the purchase of services, usually in package form, from a company, and the other is the hiring of a book coach.

 Even the term “book coach” can be confusing as I have also heard it referred to as “book shepherd.”

 I would submit that there is a third choice for assisted self-publishing that involves an author hiring individual experts without the help of an intermediary.

 Unless you have very deep pockets, this third path is likely your best choice.

-Assisted self-publishing companies have received a lot of bad press referencing them as scams, and to some extent this reputation is deserved but there are some reputable operations out there.
+Assisted self-publishing companies have received a lot of bad press referencing them as scams.
+To some extent, this reputation is deserved, but there are some reputable operations out there.